Data Controller (“the Company”): Acorn Synergie UK Ltd (incorporating Acorn Recruitment Ltd and Acorn Rail Ltd)

 How do we collect your personal information?

 We will also collect additional personal information throughout the period of your working relationship with us.
-This may be collected in the course of your work-related activities.
 Whilst some of the personal information you provide to us is mandatory and/or is a statutory or contractual requirement, some of it you may be asked to provide to us on a voluntary basis.
 We will inform you whether you are required to provide certain personal information to us or if you have a choice in this.

 Your personal information may be stored in different places, including in your personnel file, in the Company's HR management system, recruitment database and in other IT systems, such as the e-mail system.